Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Digital_In_4.rst

 Connectivity
 ------------

-The Industrial Digital In 4 Bricklet has an 8pole terminal.
+The Industrial Digital In 4 Bricklet has an 8 pole terminal.
 With it you can access the four inputs.
-Each input is connected to one LED inside the optocoppler.
+Each input is connected to one LED inside the optocoupler.

 To use one input connect it as depicted below:

 .. image:: /Images/Bricklets/bricklet_industrial_digital_in_4_vertical_350.jpg